kaazing/ios.client/README.md

 [build-status-image]: https://travis-ci.org/kaazing/ios.client.svg?branch=develop
 [build-status]: https://travis-ci.org/kaazing/ios.client

-# About this Project
+# About This Project

 ios.client is a parent project of iOS based client projects.

-# Building this Project
+# Building This Project

-## Minimum requirements for building the project
+## Minimum Requirements for Building the Project

 * Java SE Development Kit (JDK) 7 or higher
 * Maven 3.0.5 or higher